 As a bonus provided to all state school students, Microsoft have made Office 365 software available for free.
-Refer to the Microsoft free software link on the school website for details.
 This package includes Word, Excel, PowerPoint and several other programs.
 Don't pay extra for Microsoft Office when purchasing a BYOD laptop.